openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 {: title="Create Stream Errors" #tablecreatestream}

+##### Validating a Stream Creation Response

+* `aud`: the Receiver SHOULD validate the `aud` in the Create Stream Response.
+A Transmitter and Receiver MAY agree upon the audience value out of band.
+Regardless of how the audience value is agreed upon, the Receiver SHOULD ensure that it matches what it expects.

 #### Reading a Stream’s Configuration {#reading-a-streams-configuration}
 An Event Receiver gets the current configuration of a stream by making an HTTP GET request to the Configuration Endpoint.
 On receiving a valid request, the